mayankk2308/purge-wrangler/DOCS.md

 create_patched_binary "${extension_to_patch}"
 ```
 Keep in mind that it is wise to add checks and handle any edge cases (previously patched system, for example), and always ensure that patches can work alongside already-present patches.

+The above is only an example - the hex values do not mean anything.
+Finding the right hex values to patch or replace requires reverse engineering expertise.
+I personally prefer using [Ghidra](https://ghidra-sre.org) for macOS reverse engineering and patch testing.

+## Additional Features
+**purge-wrangler.sh** has some other nifty features to customize your patching setup as desired.
+This includes the ability to specify the web driver version you wish to install, and individually apply patches.

+### AMD Legacy Support
+This option is present at **[5] More Options > [1] AMD Legacy Support**.
+This installs a codeless **AMDLegacySupport** kext to **/Library/Extensions/** to add `IOPCITunnelCompatible: true` values for more AMD GPU architectures, thus enabling them over Thunderbolt.
+This will automatically be done if a legacy AMD GPU is detected.

+### Ti82 Support
+This option is present at **[5] More Options > [2] Enable Ti82 Support**.
+Ti82 patching is required to enable early **Thunderbolt 3** devices that macOS declares as *"Unsupported"*.
+If detected during eGPU configuration, this patch is automatically applied, but more information about the GPU is required since it could not be read.

+### NVIDIA Web Drivers
+This option is present at **[5] More Options > [3] Install NVIDIA Web Drivers**.
+The script includes a comprehensive system to install NVIDIA Web Drivers directly from NVIDIA servers.
+The latest updates to the script bring the ability to specify a web driver version you would like to install.
+This is useful in cases where an older driver works better.
+However, during automatic eGPU setup, there will be no option to specify web driver versions.

+### System Diagnosis
+This option is present at **[5] More Options > [4] System Diagnosis**.
+This checks for edge-case configurations such as macs with discrete NVIDIA GPUs.
+By default, system diagnosis runs after applying patches in the automatic setup workflow.

+### Recovery
+This option is present at **[4] Recovery**.
+Fundamentally, the end result of running **Uninstall** or **Recovery** is supposed to be the same.
+However, since patching and unpatching are non-atomic operations, there may be an undefined number of unprecedented situations where the mechanisms go wrong and files are lost/misplaced.
+In such a scenario, undoing patches would not work.
+By maintaining an invariant that a **kext backup** must occur before any patch, any patching failure can be recovered even if the uninstallation mechanism fails by relying on the last backup (hence called 'recovery').
+In this case a cure is better than prevention.
+When the script is executed in [Single User Mode](http://osxdaily.com/2018/10/29/boot-single-user-mode-mac/), this operation is executed by default and no other capabilities are available.

 ## What's Ahead
 It is clear that **Apple** will never be incorporating support for external GPUs for **Thunderbolt 1/2** Macs, and for now, neither for **NVIDIA eGPUs**.
 My hope is that as long as we see operating system updates for the last **Thunderbolt 2** Mac, the patches continue to function.
 Beyond that, we have to move on to other things (and devices :p).